Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-• Lowest total fertility rate in Europe and globally
+• Lowest total maternal rate (TMR) in Europe, lowest globally among 38 countries

 • Lowest average maternal age at birth in Europe and globally

-• Shortest societal half-life globally and in Europe
+• Shortest societal half-life (SHL) in Europe and worldwide

 Key fertility indicators — Ukraine